Introducing Swift Testing. Basics.

 }

 You can annotate the functions with @Test macro throwing and async.
 Throwing tests will fail whenever an unhandled error appears.
+Async test cases allows us to await values and verify the outcomes using the Swift Concurrency feature.
 You can also use them side-by-side with XCTest classes in a single project.

 The expect macro allows you to assert the values in your tests.
 It replaces the whole collection of the assert functions from the XCTest framework with a single one.
 You place the boolean expression inside the expect macro, which will pass whenever it is true and fail whenever it is false.